markeriks/basketball-scoreboard/README.md

 # Basketball Scoreboard Website

-A simple **basketball scoreboard** website that displays the score and game timer for a basketball game.
+A simple **basketball scoreboard** website that displays the score and for a basketball game.

 ## Installation